-iPhone 7 is Worlds Fastest Smartphone Beats One Plus 3 – The iPhone 7 & iPhone 7 Plus announced during the Apple event on 7 Sep’16 are almost ready to be shipped.
-The pre orders which started on 9 Sep’16 are happening in full swing judging by the slipping shipping dates.
+The iPhone 7 & iPhone 7 Plus announced during the Apple event on 7 Sep’16 are almost ready to be shipped.
+The pre-orders which started on 9 Sep’16 are happening in full swing judging by the slipping shipping dates.
 The new iPhones will start shipping from 16 Sep’16 in the USA and 27 other countries.
 India will have to wait till 7 Oct’16 to get their hands on the latest Apple flagships.

-So now the question arises how good the new iPhones are compared to the last year’s iPhones.
-While we all heard that the new iPhones are the “best iPhones ever”, there are a lot of things that are deliberately not stated during the keynote address.
-For one, Apple never mentions the capacity details of the iPhone’s battery, instead it prefers to state the endurance of the iPhone while doing various activities.
+So now the question arises how good the new iPhones in comparison to the last year’s iPhones.
+While we all heard that the new iPhones are the “best iPhones ever,” there are a lot of things that are deliberately not stated during the keynote address.
+For one, Apple never mentions the capacity details of the iPhone’s battery.
+Instead, it prefers to state the endurance of the iPhone while doing various activities.

 However as iPhone reaches in the hands of various certifications, regulatory and benchmarking organizations, more and more actual untold specs of the iPhone are getting revealed.
 The specs also indicate the various areas of improvements that have been made in iPhone 7 and iPhone 7 plus over the last year’s models.